EGI-Federation/documentation/content/en/providers/cloud-compute/faq/_index.md

 practices and common requirements.
 EGI operations may conduct campaigns targeted to mitigate security vulnerabilities and to update unsupported operating system and software.
-These activities are part of the regular activities of a resource centre anyways (also for the non-federated ones).
+These activities are part of the regular activities of a resource centre anyway (also for the non-federated ones).
 EGI and the Operations Centres coordinate these actions in order to have them implemented in a timely manner.

 In summary, most of the site activities that are coordinated by EGI and the NGIs